vishnukumarkvs/notes/Interview.md

     - spring-boot-starter-web for web applications

 6. What ia Springboot actuator
-   - It is a production grade monitoring
+   - actuator provides a production grade monitoring capabililties to your springboot app
+   -